newsapps/jobs/senior-newsapps-developer-opening-090519.md

 For more information and to apply
 ==

-Contact Data visualization editor Jonathon Berlin, jsberlin@chicagotribune.com, or 312-222-3508.
+Contact Data visualization editor Jonathon Berlin, [jsberlin@chicagotribune.com](mailto:jsberlin@chicagotribune.com), or 312-222-3508.

-Apply here.